 Yes!
 In fact, the composition of your gut flora is crucial to the production of intestinal gas.

 The microbiota in your colon is required to ferment food that you cannot fully digest and isn’t absorbed by the gut.
-This is why the amount of fiber you eat and the composition of your gut microbiota have a lot to do with how much gas you produce each day, as well as how often you go to the bathroom.
+This is why the amount of fiber you eat and the composition of your gut microbiota have a lot to do with how much gas you produce each day and how often you go to the bathroom.

 Specific strains of probiotics such as Bifidobacterium lactis and Lactobacillus acidophilus have been shown to reduce the gas produced in the intestines.
 It’s also been found that taking a multi-strain probiotic supplement can help to keep excessive gas at bay.